Facts about Soil Acidity and Lime (E1566)

 27. Is there additional information available?

 Yes.
-The following bulletins are available from the Michigan State University Extension Bookstore.
+The following bulletins are available from the Michigan State University Extension Bookstore or the MSU Extension Website.